learithe/epifish/README.md

 ## Output

-The output of epifish is a list variable containing: a fishplot object, the data structures needed to generate it, and some extra data summary
+The output of epifish is a list variable containing: a fishplot object (`epifish_output$fish`), the data structures needed to generate it, and some extra data summary tables:
-tables:

-  - `fish` epi-fishplot object to pass to `fishplot::fishPlot()`
+  - `fish` fishplot object to pass to `fishplot::fishPlot()`
   - `timepoint_counts` summary table of number of samples per cluster per timepoint
   - `timepoint_sums` summary table of number of samples per timepoint